Mary Astor: Silent movie career

 Astor's first screen test was directed by Lillian Gish, who was so impressed with her recitation of Shakespeare that she shot a thousand feet of film with her.

 She made her debut at age 14 in the 1921 film Sentimental Tommy, but her small part in a dream sequence wound up on the cutting room floor.
 Paramount let her contract lapse.
 She then appeared in some movie shorts with sequences based on famous paintings.
 She received critical recognition for the 1921 two-reeler The Beggar Maid.
 Her first feature-length movie was John Smith (1922), followed that same year by The Man Who Played God.
 In 1923, she and her parents moved to Hollywood.

 After appearing in several larger roles at various studios, she was again signed by Paramount, this time to a one-year contract at $500 a week.
 After she appeared in several more movies, John Barrymore saw her photograph in a magazine and wanted her cast in his upcoming movie.
 On loan-out to Warner Bros., she starred with him in Beau Brummel (1924).
 The older actor wooed the young actress, but their relationship was severely constrained by Astor's parents' unwillingness to let the couple spend time alone together; Mary was only seventeen and underage.
 It was only after Barrymore convinced the Langhankes that his acting lessons required privacy that the couple managed to be alone at all.
 Their secret engagement ended largely because of the Langhankes' interference and Astor's inability to escape their heavy-handed authority, and because Barrymore became involved with Astor's fellow WAMPAS Baby Star Dolores Costello, whom he later married.

 In 1925, Astor's parents bought a Moorish style mansion with 1 acre of land known as "Moorcrest" in the hills above Hollywood.
 The Langhankes not only lived lavishly off of Astor's earnings, but kept her a virtual prisoner inside Moorcrest.
 Moorcrest is known not only for its ornate style, but its place as the most lavish residence associated with the Krotona Colony, a utopian society founded by the Theosophical Society in 1912.
-Built by Marie Russak Hotchener, a Theosophist who had no formal architectural training, the house combines Moorish and Mission Revival styles and contains such Arts and Crafts features as art-glass windows (whose red lotus design Astor called "unfortunate"), and Batchelder tiles.
-Moorcrest, which has since undergone a multimillion-dollar renovation, remains standing.
-Before the Langhankes bought it, it was rented by Charlie Chaplin, whose tenure is memorialized by an art glass window featuring the Little Tramp.